rohit-kr-dev/rohit-kr-dev/README.md

 ## 🛠️ Projects I've Worked On

 Here are a few projects that I’ve either built or contributed to during my academic journey:
 - **Travel Management System**
-  A database-driven web application developed using PHP, MySQL, Python, and standard web technologies.
-Built as a DBMS mini project with real-world use cases.
+DBMS project using PHP, MySQL, and Python to manage travel data.

 - **Course Coordinator’s Diary**
-  A web-based solution to help course coordinators maintain and organize student records.
-Built using HTML, CSS, JS, PHP, and SQL for smooth form processing and data storage.
+Web tool for managing student records using HTML, CSS, JS, PHP, and SQL.

 - **E-Commerce Website Automation**
-  Designed automation scripts in Python using Selenium to test various user scenarios on an e-commerce platform, from login to checkout.

-Currently working on improving my frontend and cloud integration skills through small side projects.
+Automated user flows on an e-commerce site using Selenium and Python.
 ---

 ## 💼 Internship Experience